Search & SEO //

 If you’re here because you’re tired of seeing ads for hiking boots two days after you Googled “best trails near Denver,” this is your category.

 Brave Search is the standout in 2026, and it’s not close.
-Unlike DuckDuckGo (which still pulls from Bing’s index behind the scenes), Brave runs its own fully independent search index.
-As of late 2025, Brave Search handles 1.87 billion queries per month and the browser itself passed 100 million monthly active users in October 2025.
+Unlike DuckDuckGo (which still pulls from Bing’s index behind the scenes), Brave runs its own fully independent search index of over 40 billion pages.
+The Brave browser passed 100 million monthly active users in September 2025, and Brave Search now handles over 1.6 billion queries per month, or nearly 20 billion per year.
+It serves over 15 million AI-generated search answers daily, and about 8% of its daily queries come from users on other browsers like Chrome.

 What makes Brave different isn’t just the privacy claims.
 It’s the Goggles feature, which lets you apply custom filters to your results.
 Want to exclude major media outlets and only see indie blogs?
 There’s a Goggle for that.
 Want to filter out SEO-optimized content farms?
 Done.
 It’s like someone finally gave the user a set of knobs instead of a single “search” button.

-DuckDuckGo remains the most recognizable name in private search, with 713 million monthly visits and a 2.21% US market share.
+DuckDuckGo remains the most recognizable name in private search, with roughly 651 million monthly visits according to Similarweb data.
 It doesn’t track you, doesn’t build a profile, and now offers AI-powered summaries through its Assist feature and an anonymous AI chat through Duck.ai.
 The trade-off?
 DuckDuckGo’s results lean on Bing’s index, so if you’re trying to escape Big Tech entirely, you’re only going halfway.

 Pro Tip: If you’re switching for privacy, change your browser’s default search engine (not just your bookmark).
 Most people forget this step and end up using Google out of muscle memory every time they type in the address bar.